 Impact to Customers

-- When installing new Certificates (including renewals and re-issuance) for the above products issued after the 27th of May 2019, please be sure to install the new CA Certificate on the web servers.
+- When installing new Certificates (including renewals and re-issuance) for the above products issued after May 2019, please be sure to install the new CA Certificate on the web servers.

 - In some cases, the web server may need to be configured with the GlobalSign R3-R5 Cross Certificate or possibly with Root R3 or Root R5 as part of the standard configuration process.
 For your reference, you can check the GlobalSign Cross Certificates support article which is found here.

-- Certificates issued prior to the 27th of May 2019 will continue to work without any action.
+- Certificates issued prior to May 2019 will continue to work without any impact to customers.

 1. DomainSSL Intermediate Certificates